Priyanka5447/CODSOFT/README.md

 # CODSOFT
-#Landing Page Of Travel-City Tourism.
+1)Landing Page Of Travel-City Tourism.
 #Using HTML And CSS.

+2)Calculator
+#Using HTML,CSS and JAVASCRIPT.